st01k/ddl-tools/README.md

 ```

 ## NOTE:
-This app has not been tested on and will currently not work on Windows or Mac platforms.
+This app has not been tested on and will currently not work on Windows.